JPM2002/Tech-Team---Nittany-Ai/Fall 2025/Neural Networks/Digit Classifier Project.md

-# Digit Recognition with PyTorch
+# Digit Recognition with PyTorch (or Tensorflow)

 ## Overview
 The goal of this project is to build a neural network that is able to classify handwritten digits.
-For example, if shown a picture of a handwritten "4", the neural network should be able to identify the image as a "4".
+For example, if shown a picture of a handwritten "4", the neural network should be able to identify the image as a the digit "4".
 This project is a great way to get experience not only with very common deep learning frameworks, but also to get a much better understanding of deep learning as a whole.

 ### By completing this project you will learn:
 1. **Pytorch**: How it works and how to use it
 	* This is one of the most desired skills from recruiters in machine learning
-	* Suggested from **Lockheed Martin**
+	* Suggested skill directly from **Lockheed Martin**
 2. **Neural Networks**
 	* Neural Networks are the basis of all modern deep learning applications
 	* Understanding neural networks is the first step in breaking into Artificial Intelligence